ExchangeServices/API/Organization API/Lifecare Organization API - Readme.txt

 	- Added realestate to altadr
 	- Added area as roletype for usage in municipal organization

+3.0.4	Following changes has been done:
+	- Updated use case documentation for delta
+	- Updated what available delta functions exists

 4.0		Following changes has been done:
 	- Added vistingaddress for unit
 	- Added resident status for person